aman0046/CPP-STL-Library/README.md

 # MAPS IN C++

-A map is a data structure that stores elements in a mapped fashion.
-Each element has a key value and a mapped value, effectively storing key-value pairs.
+- A map is a data structure that stores elements in a mapped fashion.
+Each element has a key value and a mapped value, effectively storing `key-value pairs`.
-Keys are unique and sorted in ascending order by default.
+- Keys are unique and sorted in ascending order by default.
-Implemented using Binary Search Trees (Red-Black Trees).
+- Implemented using `Binary Search Trees` (Red-Black Trees).

 ## Declaring a Map